Code-Institute-Submissions/MS1-tartan-taps/README.md

 ### Testing Frequent User Goals
 1. #### As a Frequent User, I want to see what beers are available and compare them against my delivery.
     - The beers page will show all the beers that the company offers.
 A brief description of each beer can be seen on the image content overlay.
 Descriptions have been taken from the individual breweries and edited to suit the needs of the project.
 [View here](documentation/testing/frequent-user/beer-overlay.png)
-    - Due to the scope of the project it has been decided that it is not necessary to show any beers which may not be in stock.
+    - Due to the scope of the project, it has been decided that it is not necessary to show any beers which may not be in stock.

 2. #### As a Frequent User, I want to find information about the breweries, from where the beers came.
     - A brief description / history of the brewery can be located on the breweries page, which has been split into four sections for different regions in Scotland.
 A link to each brewery can be found on the brewery cards which will open in a new tab.
 [View here](documentation/testing/frequent-user/brewery-cards.png)